cbrown5/cbrown5.github.io/_posts/2018-01-29-can-I-do-bayesian-r-squared.md

 As an aside, I have received a lot of helpful feedback on this post since first putting it up, so I am updating it as this comes in.
 I'm particularly grateful to [Ben Stewart-Koster](https://twitter.com/BStewartKoster) and [Aki Vehtari](https://twitter.com/avehtari) (who's work I cited in the original post) for pointing me towards some important literature I missed in the earlier post (which changed the advice below somewhat).

+Model selection is a fast moving area of statistical theory, so it is worth keeping updated.
+Many of the methods I used a few years ago are now out-of-date.

 ## The email chain

 **Dom:** What criteria can I use to make inferences with my Bayesian model?
 I've used [MCMCglmm](https://cran.r-project.org/web/packages/MCMCglmm/index.html) (an R package) previously to run multivariate models.
 However, in addition to doing this in our study, we want to test the effect of multiple predictors (covariates) on our response variables.
 I'm curious to know if you recommend one in particular (parameter estimate and 95% CI, Bayes factor, ).